 The study population will consist of healthy male and female adults, age 50-75 years (inclusive).
-No formal sample size calculations were performed for this study; sixteen

-(16) subjects enrolled in each For cohort (3:1; active: placebo) is considered an adequate number of subjects to achieve the objectives of the study.
+No formal sample size calculations were performed for this study; sixteen (16) subjects enrolled in each cohort (3:1; active: placebo) is considered an adequate number of subjects to achieve the objectives of the study.
+In this study, the sample size is determined empirically, but is considered adequate to achieve the objectives of the study.
+Sixteen subjects will be enrolled in each cohort (3:1; active: placebo).

-Estimated number of subjects screened: 120
+Estimated number of subjects screened: 160

-Planned number of subjects randomized: 48
+Planned number of subjects randomized: 64

-Planned number of evaluable subjects: 48
+Planned number of evaluable subjects: 64